The objective of this unit is to develop an understanding of the fundamental principles of reinsurance in the global marketplace and how it operates.

 - Understand reinsurance contract wordings.

 - Understand the main features and characteristics of the principal reinsurance markets.

 - Understand the principles and practices of different classes of reinsurance business.

-- Coursework assignment with 10 compulsory short answer questions; and a 1 hour exam comprising 50 multiple-choice questions (MCQs)
+- Coursework assignment with 10 compulsory short answer questions (marked within 63 calendar days of submission); and a 1 hour exam comprising 50 multiple-choice questions (MCQs)

 - 65% exam nominal pass mark

 - The average pass rate for those completing Diploma in Insurance mixed assessment units in full is currently 92.0%

 - Coursework assignment to be submitted within 6 months of enrolment